Net metering is a policy designed to encourage individual consumers to invest in renewable energy. The US Energy Policy Act of 2005

 While net metering appears to be a very straightforward way to handle excess electrical capacity, some utilities feel that it doesn't fairly account for the cost of the electrical infrastructure that they must maintain.
 In general, the consumer gets electricity credit at retail price.
 Without some form of tariff on the home owner with an individual system, it is argued that other utility customers pay a higher share of the cost of conventional power generation and transmission facilities.
 Counter-arguments claim that such individual systems reduce the need for the utility to invest in new power plants, which helps all consumers in the long run.

 ".
 The change was triggered by the three investor owned utilities hitting their 5% cap on "behind-the-meter" generation.
-The new policy includes a one-time fee for new solar customers to connect to the grid.
-Customers will also pay a fee of 2 to 3 cents per kilowatt-hour for so-called non-bypassable charges and be enrolled in time-of-use (TOU) rates, which means that their electricity can be priced differently depending upon when it is used or returned to the grid.
-It is estimated that the average monthly increase in electric bills will be $10.
-Existing owners are exempted from all the changes for 20 years from when they installed their solar systems and connected to the grid.
+This new policy included a one-time fee for new solar customers to connect to the grid, a fee of 2 to 3 cents per kilowatt-hour for so-called non-bypassable charges, and a requirement for customers to be enrolled in time-of-use (TOU) rates, which means that their electricity can be priced differently depending upon when it is used or returned to the grid.
+Existing owners were exempted from all the changes for 20 years from when they installed their solar systems and connected to the grid.
 Utility companies expressed disappointment over the proposal, while some solar advocates praised the proposal for maintaining the fundamentals of net metering and continuing to encourage growth in solar systems.

 As rooftop solar systems in California continued to be installed, helping create the situation where the grid had too much power during daylight hours and exacerbating the duck curve problems (see OWOE: What is the duck curve?

 ), utilities ramped up pressure to revise the net metering system again.
 In April 2023, a new net metering plan